 WhiskyCast is the world’s longest-running whisky podcast, and we’re now in our 15th year!

-Each week, host Mark Gillespie brings you the latest whisky news, in-depth interviews, tasting notes, and much more.
+Each week, veteran journalist Mark Gillespie brings you the latest whisky news, in-depth interviews, tasting notes, and much more.
 Each podcast features brand-new content, and unless there’s a special occasion, we don’t do “best of” shows.

 If you’re just discovering us for the first time, here’s a bit of our own story.
 WhiskyCast pioneered the genre of whisky-focused podcasts back in 2005, when most people had never heard of podcasting!
 Since then, we’ve produced hundreds of hours of original – and free – audio and video content for whisky lovers like you around the world.
 Our community spans the globe, and we’ve done stories on whiskies made in the far north of Scandinavia all the way to the tips of South Africa and Australia – and everywhere in between.
 We’ve met many of you at whisky festivals and while visiting distilleries, and hope to meet many more of you over time.

 Please explore the website.
 We’ve collected all of our past episodes here, and post the latest whisky news as it happens – often several days before the next episode of WhiskyCast.
 All of our web content is free, including Mark’s database of more than 2,800 tasting notes for whiskies from around the world and our calendar of upcoming whisky festivals and tastings.

 We’re able to do this thanks to the support of our advertisers – both past and present.
 They advertise on WhiskyCast knowing that they will never have any say over our editorial content, and may even have their ads running next to features on their competitors.
 They recognize the importance of independent, fact-based journalism devoted to telling the stories of whisky in a creative, yet ethically sound way focused on helping you learn more about whisky.